DvvCz/LuaSTL/README.md

 # LuaSTL

 Standard library for lua, mostly for using lua as a command line tool.
+Inspired by the [Rust](https://www.rust-lang.org/) standard library, alongside projects like [Sympy](https://github.com/sympy/sympy)

 ## Usage